XLRA/Feature-Recognition/README.md

 # Feature Recognition
-The facial recognition will precisely determine a person's gender and age from a real-time video feed, OpenCV and Deep Learning models are used.
+The feature recognition will precisely determine a person's gender and age from a real-time video feed, OpenCV and Deep Learning models are used.

-# Dependencies

 # Setup

+# Usage
 Test